datanav/docs/WORKLIST-improve-docs-gdpr.md

     [x] rapport problems with webforms.
 Filled out fields get blanked out in overview lists and i fields if you try to edit with webform.
     [ ] info about the Data browser?
 How to make data editable to user (change request) [ ] Write that "forced" naming of purpose, "<Type> for <System>", might lead to "strange" purpose title if <Type> not carefully selected.
+    [ ] how to test portal as admin (challenges and tricks) [ ] delay
+        [ ] cookies in browser
+        [ ] SMS
+        [ ] email
+        [ ] The query is a point-in-time query and as such reflects the state of the document index at that point in time.
+To update the search result, a new GDPR access request must be submitted by the data subject.

 ## CHECK
     [ ] Documentation as marketing?